Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 should do: Give it a font string and render at some position the given font without having to care about font specifics.

+[Some work](https://git.ekleog.org/dtext) has already been done to replace libXft and Fontconfig.
+Real-world testing is however still needed.

 ***Requirements:*** C knowledge, some X11 knowledge and of course knowledge about the font formats and how to handle them.